-Village F will be ±828 acres in size.
+Village G will be ±742 acres in size.
 The Village will contain 1,800 dwellings, 150,000 square feet of commercial/retail development and 50,000 square feet of office development.
 Based on the proposed acreages and square footages, the neighborhood will meet the adjustable gross density standards set in Policy 13.3.1 and will be capable of supporting a grocery store anchored center.
-There will be a minimum of four residential neighborhoods.
-An elementary/middle school site is proposed to the northwest of the Village within Village E at the intersection of West Villages.
+There will be a minimum of three residential neighborhoods.
+An elementary/middle school site is proposed to the north of the Village within Village E at the intersection of West Villages Parkway and Playmore Road that will serve Village G and nearby villages.